Vertex Nomination Via Seeded Graph Matching: Simulations and real data experiments

 With vertex $x=v_{27}$ as the VOI in $G$, for each $s_x$ increasing from $2$ to $9$ we uniformly at random generate $100$ seed sets from $N_2(x)$ and apply \texttt{VNmatch} to match $G_x$ and $G_x'$ using these seed sets.
-Note that for $s_x=1$, rather than having 100 Monte Carlo replicates, we consider only the $47$ possible seed sets of size $1$ in $N_2(27)$.
-In Figure \ref{fig:net}, we display $\tau(x')$ as a function of $s_x$, with Figure \ref{fig:net} (left) showing the general performances of $\tau(x')$ with respect to $s_x$, and Figure \ref{fig:net} (right) displaying a frequency histogram (conditioned on $\tau(x')\neq NA$) of $\tau(x')$ for each seed set size $s_x \in \{1,\ldots, 9\}$.
+For $s_x=1$, rather than having 100 Monte Carlo replicates, we consider only the $47$ possible seed sets of size $1$ in $N_2(27)$.
+Figure \ref{fig:net} , displays $\tau(x')$ as a function of $s_x$, with Figure \ref{fig:net} a showing the general performance of $\tau(x')$ with respect to $s_x$ and Figure \ref{fig:net} b displaying a frequency histogram (conditioned on $\tau(x')\neq NA$) of $\tau(x')$ for each $s_x \in \{1,\ldots, 9\}$.

-Figure \ref{fig:net} suggests an interesting phenomenon.
-We see that as the number of seeds in $S_x$ increases from $1$ to $3$, the performance of \texttt{VNmatch} improves.
-Indeed, for $s_x=3$, recovery of the true matched VOI is better than chance for more than half of the simulations.
-However, as the number of seeds continues to increase, we see degradation of the algorithm's performance.
-This again suggests how important seed selection is: using some ``good" seeds will improve performance, while using too many ``bad'' seeds will degrade performance.

-What precisely makes a seed ``good'' or ``bad'' is an open problem, and an active area of our present research.
-If we categorize seeds as ``good/bad'' based on whether they are helpful/unhelpful in matching, intuition suggests that a good seed is one that behaves similarly in both graphs.
-In our simulations, we used the $\rho\mydash SBM$ to generate our graphs and therefore every pair of vertices $(v,v') \in V\times V'$---where $v$ corresponds to $v'$---has relatively similar shared structure across the two graphs.
-Hence, we expect any known seeds to be good seeds.
-However, real data is less clean, and we expect some seeds to have a negative impact on algorithmic performance.
-This is evidenced in Figure \ref{fig:net}, as it is possible that allowing $s_x$ to be large can have negative impacts on $\tau$.

-Lastly, we explore the effects of unshared vertices on the performance of \texttt{VNmatch}.
-Using 3 seeds in $N_2(x)$, we plot a histogram of $\tau(x')$ over 100 Monte Carlo replicates when (a) matching $H[N_\ell(S_x)]$ and $H'[N_\ell(S_x')]$ for our VN procedure (left figure); (b) letting $\tilde H$ (resp., $\tilde H'$) be $H$ (resp. $H'$) with $10$ randomly selected unshared vertices added, we match $\tilde H[N_\ell(S_x)]$ and $\tilde H'[N_\ell(S_x')]$ in our VN procedure (center figure); (c) matching $G[N_\ell(S_x)]$ and $G'[N_\ell(S_x')]$ for our VN procedure (right figure).
-Stated simply, $(m,m')=\{(0,0), (10,10), (74,52)\}$ in the left, center and right figures respectively.
-From Figure \ref{fig:incj}, we see that adding unshared vertices can significantly degrade performance, although well-chosen seeds lend to good algorithmic performance even in the presence of many unshared vertices.